Want to measure your financial health?

-The general rule of thumb is you want an emergency fund of at least 3 months but no more than 6.
+The general rule of thumb is that you want an emergency fund of at least three months but no more than six months.

-An emergency fund that’s too small puts you at risk of not being able to overcome a financial setback.
-An emergency fund that’s too big means you’re losing money to opportunity cost.
+An emergency fund that’s too small puts you at risk of not being able to deal with a financial setback.
+But an emergency fund that’s too big means you’re losing money to opportunity cost.

 “Having readily accessible sources of cash is of unique importance to life satisfaction, above and beyond raw earnings, investments, or indebtedness.”

 Everyone is unique.
 My preference is to have as little as possible.
-I’ve gone as low as 1-month.
+I’ve gone with an emergency fund as low as one month.
 However, I’m a personal finance geek who likes to optimize everything.

-Others may not be able to sleep well at night on 1-months savings.
-Instead, they may prefer 6-months or even 12-months.
+Others may not be able to sleep well at night with just one month of savings tucked away.
+Instead, they may prefer six months (or even 12 months).

-What would I do today if I lost my income, the value of my home cratered, and my portfolio dropped in half?
+What would I do today if I lost my income, the value of my home cratered, and my portfolio dropped by half?

-By thinking through your actions, you’ll get clear on the role an emergency fund would play in your life.
+By thinking through your actions in this scenario, you’ll get a clearer perspective on the role an emergency fund would play in your life.

-The first thing you need to know about the 28/36 Rule is it’s NOT a rule used in financial planning.
-Instead, it’s a rule lenders use to determine how much debt you can afford.
+The first thing you need to know about the 28/36 rule is that it’s not a rule used in financial planning.
+Instead, it’s a rule lenders use to determine how much debt you can “afford.”

-The rule states that you shouldn’t spend more than 28% of your monthly gross income on housing (Principal, Interest, Taxes, and Insurance).
-Then, total debt payments (housing + all other debt) should not exceed 36% of your income.
+The rule states that you shouldn’t spend more than 28% of your monthly gross income on housing (which includes principal, interest, taxes and insurance).
+Then, your total debt payments (housing + all other debt) should not exceed 36% of your income.

-In other words, this is the largest amount of debt banks have found you can take on with a reasonable chance of paying it back.
-This maximizes the bank’s bottom line, not your finances.
+In other words, the formula identifies the largest amount of debt banks think you can manage with a reasonable chance of paying it back.
+Remember, they want to loan you the most they can, as this maximizes the bank’s bottom line (but not your finances).

-What’s a better way then to determine how much house you can afford?
+So what’s a better way to determine how much house you can actually afford?

 Dave Ramsey has a solid rule of thumb for a starting point: